-Domini Proxy Voting Guidelines As of November 30, 2021
+Domini Proxy Voting Guidelines As of November 30, 2023

-Торіс Domini's Voting Instruction Board of Director rs Uncontested Elect ion of Directors Board Accountability Votes on individual director nominees are made on a case-by-case basis.
+Topic Domini's Voting Instruction Board of Director rs Uncontested Election on of Directors Board Accountability Votes on individual director nominees are made on a case-by-case basis.
 Problematic Takeover Defenses Vote against/withhold from the entire board (except as specified below or for new nominees, who should be considered on a case-by-case basis) for the following: Classified Board Structure The board is classified, and a continuing director responsible for a problematic governance issue at the board/committee level that would warrant an against/withhold recommendation is not up for election.
 All appropriate nominees (except new) may be held accountable.
 Removal of Shareholder Discretion on Classified Boards Vote against if the company has opted into, or failed to opt out of, state laws requiring a classified board structure.
 Director Performance Evaluation Vote on a case-by-case basis if the board lacks mechanisms to promote accountability and oversight, coupled with sustained poor performance relative to peers.
 Sustained poor performance is measured by one, three, and five year total shareholder returns in the bottom half of a company's four-digit GICS industry group (Russell 3000 companies only).
 Take into consideration the company's five-year total shareholder return and five-year operational metrics.
-Poison Pills Vote against/withhold from all nominees (except new nominees, who should be considered case-by-case) if: - The company has a poison pill that was not approved by shareholders 5 .
-However, vote case-by-case on nominees if the board adopts an initial pill with a term of one year or less, depending on the disclosed rationale for the adoption, and other factors as relevant (such as a commitment to put any renewal to a shareholder vote). - The board makes a material adverse modification to an existing pill, including, but not limited to, extension, renewal, or lowering the trigger, without shareholder approval. - The pill, whether short-term 6 or long-term, has a deadhand or slowhand feature.
+Poison Pills Generally vote against or withhold from all nominees (except new nominees, who should be considered case-by-case) if: The company has a poison pill with a deadhand or slowhand feature.
+The board makes a material adverse modification to an existing pill, including, but not limited to, extension, renewal, or lowering the trigger, without shareholder approval.
+The company has a long-term poison pill (with a term of over one year) that was not approved by the public shareholders1.
+Vote case-by-case on nominees if the board adopts an initial short-term pill (with a term of one year or less), without shareholder approval, taking into consideration:

-5 Public shareholders only, approval prior to a company's becoming public is insufficient.
+$^{^{\}rm 1}\,{\rm Public}$ shareholders only, approval prior to a company's becoming public is insufficient.